karishmapatel27/whack-a-mole/whack-a-mole/whack-a-mole-README.md

 ## Reflection

-Open `my-reflections-sprint-5.md` in VS Code and add your reflections from this challenge under the `Whack-a-Mole` heading.
+Open `my-reflections-sprint-5.md` in VS Code, add a `Whack-a-Mole` heading, and add the following reflection questions from this challenge.

 - What was the hardest part of this exercise?